-2.1.3.
+2.1.2.
 MASKS THAT ARE COLOURED OR DECORATED WITH DRAWINGS

-Masks may feature coloured designs, on condition that they are approved by the FIE Executive Committee at least 30 days before being used for the first time in an official FIE competition.
+Masks may feature coloured designs on condition that they are approved by the FIE Executive Committee.
+They are then published on the FIE website and may thereafter be used in official FIE competitions.